Instant Pot Turkey Breast Recipe

-A juicy, flavorful turkey breast made in a pressure cooker in less than an hour.
+A juicy, flavorful turkey breast made in an Instant Pot in less than an hour.
 The easiest holiday turkey recipe that ever you’ll find.

 I have a love/hate relationship with the holiday turkey.
-In that, I love to eat it, but I’m incredibly intimated to prepare it.
+In that, I love to eat it, but I’m incredibly intimidated to prepare it.

 That is until I figured out a big secret.

 Shhhh…come closer.
 You’ll want to hear this.

 Instant Pot: Thanksgiving Turkey Quick and Easy

 A pressure cooker.
 Yes, seriously.
 You’ll have a nice, juicy turkey breast full of flavor and ready to eat in less than an hour.
 I’m not sure how the holiday bird can get any easier.

 Embrace the simplicity of holiday cooking with our Instant Pot Turkey Breast recipe, perfect for stress-free Thanksgiving and Christmas meals.